amurph24/getFilesC/README.md

 # getFilesC
-Move specified files from one dir to another.
+Move specified files from one dir to another, I use it to move photos with dates in the filename.

-This executable was tested on a Debian system, will not work on Windows or MACOS.
+This executable was tested on a Debian system, and will not work on Windows or MACOS.

 ## Required Dependencies
 ```